Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Toolkit.md

 *This module contains the toolkit of the package.*

-The constants, types, macros, functions defined in this module will **not** be exported by the package.
-Instead, they serve as the prerequisites.
-The range of the contents are quite wide, but basically, they fall into two categories:
+The constants, types, macros, and functions defined in this module will **not** be exported by the package.
+Instead, they serve as prerequisites.
+The contents are wide-ranging, but essentially fall into two categories:
-* Utilities, such as global constants and miscellaneous tiny useful functions;
+* Utilities, such as global constants and miscellaneous useful helper functions;
-* Basic data structures as supplements to the `Julia.Base` and other common packages.
+* Basic data structures as supplements to `Julia.Base` and other common packages.

 ## Utilities